-Through the State intervention, the school was provided with extra support staff (including a Redesign Coach and a Wellness Coordinator) and the flexibility to provide teachers with extra pay to support a longer school day.
+Through the State intervention, the school was provided with extra support staff and the flexibility to provide teachers with extra pay to support a longer school day.
 Kuss also revised the schedule to incorporate double block periods, which reduced the number of students per day that each teacher taught from 125 to 75.
 As principal, Ms. Mullen had full responsibility for staffing, including reduced documentation for the non-renewal of probationary teachers.
-14 The school's policies concerning all of these matters were resolved at the school level between the principal and the teachers there performance, but Rhode Island is one of five states which is silent on this issue.
-In contrast, according to the Council, Massachusetts law is silent on lockstep compensation, but encourages pay based on performance.
-See https://www.nctq.org/publications/State-of-the-States-2022:-Teacher-Compensation-Strategies.
+The school's policies concerning all of these matters were resolved at the school level between the principal and the teachers there without the oversight or other involvement of district level or State-level labor or management officials.